tomaka/spec/src/blocks.md

 - If the total number of Babe primary slots claims on A is superior to the total number of Babe primary slots claims on B, then A is a better block than B. TODO: define Babe primary slots claims

 TODO: https://paritytech.github.io/polkadot-sdk/book/protocol-chain-selection.html

+## Tree of blocks

+A **tree of blocks** is defined as a set of *block headers* where the *parent hash* of every block header in the set except for one is the hash of a block header that is also found in the set.

+The **best block** of a *tree of blocks* is the block in the set for which there exists no *better block*.
+If multiple blocks are equal, which one is the *best block* is unspecified and implementation-defined.